Scypo/ScypEngine/README.md

 ## 📥 Installation

-Clone or download the repository, then simply include the engine header:
+Clone or download the [ScypLib](https://github.com/youruser/ScypLib) repository and follow its installation instructions.
+Once ScypLib is set up, you can include the ScypEngine header in your project:

 ```cpp
 #include <ScypEngine/ScypEngine.h>